scramjetorg/platform-samples/typescript/discord-read/README.md

 * You can customize its name and icon.
 * Expand `OAuth2` and select `URL Generator`.
 * Select `bot` under scopes and `Read Messages/View Channels` under bot permissions.
 Copy URL.
 * Paste the URL into web browser address bar.
 Connect to Discord message will appear.
 Select your server from `Add To Server` dropdown and click on `Continue`.
+If you don't have any servers you need to create one in those simple steps:
+    1. Start the Discord app for desktop or smartphone/tablet.
+    2. Log into your Discord account.
+    3. Click on the plus symbol on the left-hand side of the page.
+    4. Select the option “Create a server”.
+    5. Enter the name of your new Discord server.
+    6. Click on “Create”.
 * Confirm permissions on the next screen by clicking `Authorize` button.
 * You will get a confirmation saying: *you may now close this window or tab*.